The Forge Roblox Beginner Guide (2025) – How to Progress Fast & Avoid Early Mistakes

 - Rivalite (35%) and Eye Ore (40%) both pass the 30% mark, so their traits are at full power.

-- Ruby (25%) doesn’t have any traits at all — it only increases craft quality — so the 30% rule doesn’t apply to it.
+- Ruby (25%) doesn’t have any traits at all — it only increases craft multiplier — so the 30% rule doesn’t apply to it.

 Partial Trait Power = Around 10%